 Sharing child protection concerns and records with the appropriate people or agencies.

 Submitting data to the Department for Education

 Sharing assessment data with other schools and examining bodies.

 Examples where we WILL need to seek consent

 If we seek consent and you’re not happy to give it or you change your mind, that’s no problem – we will accommodate your preferences.
-Please use the link below to update your preferences.
+Please use the link below to complete a consent form.